abelviageiro/distribution/Readme.md

 A direct binary download is available here as *amzi_eclipse_plugin_\<Version>.zip*.
 Alternativley, follow the installation instructions below to get the latest plugin version, without having to explicitly download anything.

 ### Installation
+**Note:** Make sure you followed the steps above for the general installation of Amzi!
+Prolog and Logic Server, before proceeding.

 To install the Eclipse plugin, make sure you have a recent version of Eclipse.
 In Eclipse select the menu ```Help|Install New Software...```.
 In the edit box labeled "Work with:" enter the following URL and press "Add...":

 https://github.com/AmziLS/distribution/raw/master/eclipse_plugin_update_site/